vandanal187/1/Contributing.md

 ## Setup

-The dependencies required to build and develop the library can be installed using `npm install` from the `grunt` directory.
+The dependencies required to build and develop the library can be installed using `npm install` from the `gulp` directory.

 # Style